 The main riff

 It would be wise to use all downstrokes while picking this riff.
-If you use alternate down, upstrokes your timing may become confused.
+If you use an alternate down, upstrokes your timing may become confused.
 If it’s hard to play in its entirety for you, then try playing only the chords and not the muted strings in between.
-Once you get the hand of that, you can add the muted strings.
+Once you get the hang of that, you can add the muted strings.

 Begin the first measure of this lesson by placing your 1st finger on the “A” string on the seventh fret.
 Allow the “low E” string to remain open.
 Place your 4th finger on the ninth frets of the “D” string, the “G” string, and the “B” string.
 Play that twice, and then perform a few mutes to finish the measure.

 The second measure and the fourth measure are basically identical to the first measure.
 Play accordingly, and at the end of the fourth measure use any fingers to play the seventh and ninth frets on the “low E” string.